sho-luv/gpt_tools/README.md

 - `checknull`: A tool for checking null sessions on domain controllers and dumping usernames.
 - `lsaPeeker`: A tool for parsing the output of `crackmapexec --lsa` to find any cleartext passwords.
 - `parallelHostResolve`: A tool to resolve hostnames in parallel for speed.
+- `ftp_check.py`: A tool to check for anonymous FTP and can list their contents.

 ## Usage